 Estheticians have the opportunity to take on a slew of specialties.
 This is one of the many reasons the esthetics industry remains so lively.
 Rarely do people in their set careers get an opportunity to try on different hats, or in this case, services.
-You can specialize in one specific thing, try a couple on or try all of them.
+You can specialize in facials and microneedling, waxing, brows, lashes, try a couple on or try all of them!
 As long as you staff your business appropriately, you’ll be set up for success.

 Many estheticians open their own businesses

 There’s a lot of empowerment that comes with education.
 And creating your own small business suddenly becomes an opportunity that no longer feels distant.
 It gives anyone, anywhere, the opportunity to demonstrate autonomy and build the business model they’ve been dreaming of.
 And that’s the type of seed worth sowing.